wynessgp/sqa-risk-recreation/docs/bva/domain/TerritoryGraph.md

 # method: `findAdjacentTerritories(territory: TerritoryType): Set<Territory>`

 ## BVA Step 1
-Input: The exisitng undirected graph, a TerritoryType enum
+Input: The existing undirected graph, a TerritoryType enum

 Output: All the Territory objects that are adjacent to the input TerritoryType